sandhya-17/dcos-cassandra-service/README.md

   <tr>
     <td>secret</td>
     <td>string</td>
     <td>An optional path to the file containing the secret that the service will use to authenticate with the Mesos Master in the DC/OS cluster.
-This parameter is optional, and should be omitted unless the DC/OS deployment is specifically configured for authentication.</td>
+If you are using open source DC/OS, a secret is not required.
+If you are using Enterprise DC/OS, consult the [Provisioning Cassandra](https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/service-auth/cass-auth/) documentation to learn whether a secret is required.</td>
   </tr>

    <tr>